-The Council had no significant external trading operations in 22/23.
+The Council had no significant external trading operations in 2023/24 (no significant external trading operations in 2022/23).
 The Council has established a number of internal trading units where the service manager is required to operate in a commercial environment and balance their budget by generating income from other parts of the Council or other organisations.